firezone/probe/README.md

 # Probe

-This repo contains the application source for https://probe.sh, a web service for testing WireGuard connectivity built by the team behind [Firezone](https://www.github.com/firezone/firezone).
+This repo contains the application source for https://probe.sh, a web service for testing WireGuard® connectivity built by the team behind [Firezone](https://www.github.com/firezone/firezone).

 ## How it works